openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Successful Token Response {#token-response}

-Token Requests are made as defined in [@!RFC6749].
+Token Responses are made as defined in [@!RFC6749].

 In addition to the response parameters defined in [@!RFC6749], the AS MAY return the following parameters:

 * `c_nonce`: OPTIONAL.
 JSON string containing a nonce to be used to create a proof of possession of key material when requesting a Credential (see (#credential_request)).
-When received,the Wallet MUST use this nonce value for its subsequent credential requests until the Credential Issuer provides a fresh nonce.
+When received, the Wallet MUST use this nonce value for its subsequent credential requests until the Credential Issuer provides a fresh nonce.
 * `c_nonce_expires_in`: OPTIONAL.
 JSON integer denoting the lifetime in seconds of the `c_nonce`.
 * `authorization_pending`: OPTIONAL.
 JSON Boolean.
 In Pre-authorized Code Flow, the Token Request is still pending as the Credential Issuer is waiting for the End-User interaction to complete.
 The client SHOULD repeat the Token Request.
-Before each new request, the client MUST wait at least the number of seconds specified by the "interval" response parameter.
+Before each new request, the client MUST wait at least the number of seconds specified by the `interval` response parameter.
 ToDo: clarify boolean.
 * `interval`: OPTIONAL.
 The minimum amount of time in seconds that the client SHOULD wait between polling requests to the Token Endpoint in Pre-authorized Code Flow.
 If no value is provided, clients MUST use 5 as the default.

 Upon receiving pre-authorized code, the Credential Issuer MAY decide to interact with the End-User in the course of the Token Request processing, which might take some time.
 In such a case, the Credential Issuer SHOULD respond with the error `authorization_pending` and the new return parameter `interval`.